Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Discussion

 The game we selected as a stimulus for the experiments was simple in terms of overall objectives and main controls, which allowed us to conduct the experiments without prolonged training (Section~\ref{ssec:apparatus}).
-However, more advanced game mechanics or tactics, including those sometimes employed by the software copilot, were not immediately clear to the participants (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}).
-The limited time of the experiment in many cases was not sufficient to form a complete understanding of the game, but a strong learning effect was observed between the two game sessions.
-For this reason, a follow-up longitudinal study could examine how performance changes as participants gain familiarity with the game and the cooperative system.
+However, the limited time of the experiment in some cases was not sufficient to form a complete understanding of the game.
+Indeed, more advanced game mechanics or tactics, including those sometimes employed by the software copilot, were not immediately clear to the participants (Section~\ref{sssec:gameplay_interventions-software-copilot-skills}). \revisionCHI{For this reason, a follow-up longitudinal study could examine how performance changes as participants gain familiarity with the game and the cooperative system.
+In particular, such longitudinal studies would be needed for future experiments involving more complex video games. }